danielreuter/autofunction/README.md

 # autofunction

-This library provides a way to define functions that write themselves.
-We will refer to this class of functions as _autofunctions_.
+Autofunction is an experimental framework for metaprogramming with language models.
+It provides a high-level API for defining functions that in some sense write themselves—autofunctions.

+The library emphasizes the use of *code* to prompt programming agents, allowing you to write precise, reusable commands whose implementations can be validated by the application at runtime.

-Autofunctions are declared by passing a specification into an AI-based compiler, which can use live data from the main thread to autonomously test and debug the code it writes.
+Agents are run on the main thread, which means they can use live data to autonomously test and debug the code they write.
 This pattern, while presenting serious security challenges, makes effective use of a language model's iteration speed to quickly converge to functions that work.

 ## Features